hpc-carpentry/hpc-carpentry.github.io/_posts/2018/08/2018-08-13-mission-vision-rfc.md

 As announced two weeks ago, the Executive Council has been working on developing drafts of the mission and vision statements for the new joint organization.
-These drafts are now available and we request your feedback through two Requests for Comment and related GitHub issues by Tuesday August 21, 2018.
+These drafts are now available and we request your feedback through two Requests for Comment and related GitHub issues by midnight (in your time zone) Friday August 31, 2018.

 Requests for Comment (RFCs, also called Requests for Public Comment) are a tool used to solicit feedback on planned actions that affect a broad community.
 These